littlefs-project/littlefs-fuse/README.md

 littlefs-fuse uses FUSE to interact with the Linux kernel, which means it can be compiled into a simple user program without kernel modifications.
-This comes with a performance penalty, but works well for the littlefs, since littlefs is inteded for embedded systems.
+This comes with a performance penalty, but works well for the littlefs, since littlefs is intended for embedded systems.

 ## Usage